Sprain vs. Fracture: 5 Warning Signs You Need an X-Ray Right Now

 A clinician starts with a physical exam, checking tenderness over bones versus ligaments, range of motion, and joint stability.
 They assess circulation and nerve function.

-A medical professional will start with a physical examination, which involves feeling for tenderness in the bones and ligaments, as well as the range of motion of the joint and its stability.
-They will also check the flow of blood and the nervous system.
+A medical professional will start with a physical examination, which involves feeling for tenderness in the bones and ligaments, as well as assessing the joint’s range of motion and stability.
+They will also check the blood flow and the nervous system.

 For most cases, the initial imaging procedure is an X-ray.
 X-ray diagnosis can show the alignment of the bones, the placement of the fracture, and the degree of displacement.

 Some fractures, such as hairline fractures, may not be visible on an X-ray right away and may require further testing, including an MRI.
-CT scans may be necessary in more complex cases, especially if the joint is involved and there is more than one piece of bone broken.
+CT scans may be necessary in more complex cases, especially if the joint is involved and more than one bone is broken.

 An orthopedic examination is part of the overall plan of care.
 Specialists determine whether the patient should be cast, splinted, and/or surgically treated to properly align the bone.
 All this depends on the type of fracture, including a hairline fracture.